fal4782/ngx-print-div/projects/ngx-print-div/README.md

-# NgxPrintDiv
+# ngx-print-div

-NgxPrintDiv is a simple Angular library that allows you to print HTML content by specifying its ID.
+Ngx-Print-Div is a simple Angular library that allows you to print HTML content by specifying its ID.
 It provides a directive that can be added to any HTML element to enable printing functionality.

 ## Installation